Can I Claim Workers' Compensation for Workplace Bullying?

 A successful bullying workers’ compensation claim relies on several key elements that prove your case and justify fair compensation.

-Workplace bullying involves persistent and ongoing mistreatment towards someone.
-Not a one-off occurrence.
+1. The repeated nature of the behaviour | Workplace bullying involves persistent and ongoing mistreatment of someone.
+Not a one-off occurrence. |

-The worker’s conduct was beyond acceptable or reasonable in a work environment, including discriminatory treatment based on sexual orientation, gender identity and other considerations.
+2. It was unreasonable behaviour | Aggressive and intimidating behaviour that is beyond acceptable or reasonable in a work environment, including discriminatory treatment based on sexual orientation, gender identity and other considerations. |

-To successfully claim bullying compensation, you must have suffered an injury.
-Typically, victims have psychiatric conditions that impact their work capacity, such as:
+3. The bad conduct caused you an injury | To successfully claim bullying compensation, you must have suffered an injury.
+Typically, victims have psychiatric conditions that impact their work capacity, such as: PTSD, emotional trauma, stress, depression and anxiety |

-To win a case, you typically must show that you tried to resolve the issue internally by reporting the damaging behaviour to a health and safety representative, human resources department, or higher management.
+4. The claimant tried to resolve the issue | To win a case, you typically must show that you tried to resolve the issue internally by reporting the damaging behaviour to a health and safety representative, the human resources department, or higher management. |

 How Much is a Workplace Bullying Compensation Payout?

-Furthermore, the type of compensation claim will also influence how much you get in a lump sum payment.
+- The type of compensation claim will also influence how much you get in a lump sum payment.

 WorkCover Claim